apollographql/apollo-fetch/README.md

 # apollo-fetch

-`apollo-fetch` is a lightweight fetch for GraphQL requests that supports the middleware and afterware to modify the request and response.
+`apollo-fetch` is a lightweight fetch for GraphQL requests that supports the middleware and afterware to modify requests and responses.

-By default, `apollo-fetch` uses `isomorphic-fetch` and provides the option of using a custom fetch function.
+By default `apollo-fetch` uses `isomorphic-fetch`, but you have the option of using a custom fetch function.

-In addition, `apollo-fetch` supports passing a context to the server and receiving a context.
-This context can be used by the middleware and afterware.

 # Usage